react-native-hero/font-icon/README.md

 8. If the font file name is not the `fontFamily`, You should to change the file name to the `fontFamily`.

-9. You need the `unlink` command, but react native can't unlink assets, you have to unlink assets by yourself.

-10. For Android, just remove the folder `android/app/src/main/assets/`.

-11. For iOS, remove all fonts from `Info.plist` file、`Build Phases > Copy Bundle Resources`、`Resources` in the Xcode naivgator panel.

-12. After unlink, run `npx react-native link` again.
+13. Run `react-native-asset` again.

-13, If you just need a new font, that's all.
+14. If you just need a new font, that's all.

-14. If you need a font icon, see the example below.
+15. If you need a font icon, see the example below.

-15. Sorry for my english, may be you can provide a better explanation.
+16. Sorry for my english, may be you can provide a better explanation.

 ## Example